cberner/redb/docs/design.md

 ### Region tracker
 The region tracker is an array of `BtreeBitmap`s that tracks the page orders which are free in each region.
-It is stored in a page in the data section of a region:
+There are two different places it can be stored: on shutdown, it's written to a page in the data section of a region, and when making a commit with quick-repair enabled, it's written to an entry in the allocator state table.
+The former is valid only after a clean shutdown; the latter is usable even after a crash.
 ```
 <-------------------------------------------- 8 bytes ------------------------------------------->
 ==================================================================================================